im-kulikov/docker-dns/README.md

-# docker-dns
+# Docker DNS Proxy

-Docker DNS Proxy, allows to make a DNS server for Docker containers
+Allows to make a DNS server for Docker containers